miyagawa/cpanminus/README.md

-However I've learned that in some rare cases, especially for less experienced users (or really experienced users who knows how to shoot their feet), setting up a CPAN toolchain "in the right way" feels like just another yak to shave, and this tool is a super tiny shaver to eliminate the big yak really quickly and does nothing else.
+However I've learned that in some rare cases, especially for less experienced users (or really experienced users who knows how to shoot in their feet), setting up a CPAN toolchain "in the right way" feels like just another yak to shave, and this tool is a super tiny shaver to eliminate the big yak really quickly and does nothing else.